Skip to content

 The Bride’s Getting Ready

 The bride was getting ready with her sister and her mom who both traveled for her wedding.
-She decided to include both sides of her culture into her wedding: the Asiatic side and the western side.
-Also, for the first part of her special day, the bride dressed up with the traditional Korean wedding outfit.
-At first look, the dress looked pretty simple but as soon as you have a close look at the fabrics and the details, you immediately understand this is actually a very sophisticated work.
+She decided to include both sides of her culture into her wedding: the Asian side and the western side.
+Also, for the first part of her special day, the bride dressed up in the traditional Korean wedding outfit.
+At first glance, the dress looked pretty simple but as soon as you have a close look at the fabrics and the details, you immediately understand this is actually very sophisticated work.

 The Groom’s Preparation and First Look

-Isn’t crazy all the things that we are able to do with love!
+Isn’t it crazy all the things that we are able to do with love!

-The bride and the groom lived in a tower facing the Loring Park.
-We considered going there for their photos but given the time was flying too fast, we preferred to head directly to the Rock peace garden.
-On our way to the parking, I took advantage of a large frosted glass by creating this black and white surrealist silhouette photos.
+The bride and the groom lived in a tower facing Loring Park.
+We considered going there for their photos but given the time was flying by too fast, we preferred to head directly to the Rock Peace Garden.
+On our way to the parking, I took advantage of a large frosted glass by creating these black and white surrealist silhouette photos.

 The Lyndale Rock (Peace) Garden

 Let’s go straight to the photography part.
-Despite its remarkable Japanese style (that put the garden apart from other Minnesotan gardens), The Rock Peace Garden doesn’t have a lot of high trees.
+Despite its remarkable Japanese style (that sets the garden apart from other Minnesotan gardens), The Rock Peace Garden doesn’t have a lot of high trees.
 As a consequence, it doesn’t offer many parts covered by shade.
 Therefore, during a summer day, when the sun is high in the sky, it is not the best place for photos.
-Indeed, when you have a bright sun at its Zenith, it’s creating some disgraceful shades on your face that need to be lighted by a huge reflector or at least a flash.
-So, it’s better to scout for a park with 100-year-old trees that will produce shadows.
+Indeed, when you have a bright sun at its zenith, it’s creating some disgraceful shadows on your face that need to be lit by a huge reflector or at least a flash.
+So, it’s better to scout for a park with 100-year-old trees that will produce shade.

 After their family photos, we did a short couple session in the Peace Garden Park.
 Yeri and Romain didn’t have any engagement session prior to their big day so they warmed up slowly.
 Furthermore, they were pretty nervous regarding their reception and anxious to be late.
 Hence, we didn’t take too much time before ending the photo session.
 I tried to make them laugh.
 I wanted them to have fun and to show their complicity, so I could catch a portrait showcasing their genuine love.